California State Route 18

 State Route 18 (SR 18) is a state highway in the U.S. state of California.
 It serves as a primary route into the San Bernardino Mountains, both from the Riverside–San Bernardino metropolitan area from the south and the Mojave Desert from the north.
 SR 18 runs from State Route 210 in San Bernardino to State Route 138 in Llano.
-It has two discontinuities: one in Big Bear Lake, the other in Victorville.
+SR 18 also forms a concurrency with State Route 38 in Big Bear City and another with Interstate 15 in Victorville.

 Route description

 Rim of the World Highway runs along the ridge here, marking the boundary between the areas burned by the October 2007 wildfires and those not.
 Rim of the World High School is there as well.

 Panoramic views of San Bernardino from California State Route 18.

 Roadside view of snow-capped mountains from California State Route 18 just east of Rte 189 turnoff to Arrowhead Lake.

+Route 18 is defined in section 318 of the California Streets and Highways Code: